As mentioned in

 file enables the administrative interface, but does not set any of the TLS parameters specific to that interface:[mysqld] admin_address=127.0.0.1

-As a result, the administrative interface supports encrypted connections (because encryption is supported by default when the administrative interface is enabled), but uses the main interface TLS context.
+As a result, the administrative interface supports encrypted connections (because encryption is supported by default when the administrative interface is enabled), and uses the main interface TLS context.
 When clients connect to the administrative interface, they should use the same certificate and key files as for ordinary connections on the main interface.
 For example (enter the command on a single line):

 mysql --protocol=TCP --port=33062 --ssl-ca=ca.pem --ssl-cert=client-cert.pem --ssl-key=client-key.pem